marcel-dempers/docker-development-youtube-series/kubernetes/gateway-api/istio/README.md

 Istio has been around for a lot longer than Gateway API has.
 Therefore Istio has solved much of the traffic management challenges using it's own CRDs, such as `VirtualService`. </br>

+There is a very important difference between Istio and the other Gateway APIs we've covered so far. </br>
+Istio has made a strict separation between it's own Gateway (`networking.istio.io/v1`) and Gateway API (`gateway.networking.k8s.io/v1`) </br>

+This means, their CRDs such as `VirtualService` does not attach to the new Kubernetes Gateway API like `Gateway` and `HTTPRoute`. </br>

+Therefore, to use Gateway API featuers, one should use Gateway API and not Istio Gateways. </br>

 [Virtual Services](https://istio.io/latest/docs/reference/config/networking/virtual-service/) are used throughout Istio to manage traffic. </br>

 ### CORS